liferay/lexicon-site/src/pages/docs/patterns/labels.md

 #### Label simple

-Used to identify, tag contente, show status, to filter content or even to provide navigation to elements of same identification.
+Used to identify, tag content, show status, to filter content or even to provide navigation to elements of same identification.
 It can be used with status colors.

 ![defualt size default color close option label](../../../images/LabelDefault.png)